Perpetua and Felicity

 Perpetua and Felicity (Perpetua et Felicitas; c.
 182 – c.
 203) were Christian martyrs of the third century.
 Vibia Perpetua was a recently married, well-educated noblewoman, said to have been 22 years old at the time of her death, and mother of an infant son she was nursing.
 Felicity, a slave woman imprisoned with her and pregnant at the time, was martyred with her.
 They were put to death along with others at Carthage in the Roman province of Africa.

 The Passion of Saints Perpetua and Felicity narrates their death.
-According to this text, five people were arrested and executed in military games to celebrate emperor Septimius Severus's birthday.
+According to this text, five people were arrested and executed in military games to celebrate the birthday of Caesar Geta, the son of emperor Septimius Severus.
 Along with Felicity and Perpetua, these included two free men, Saturninus and Secundulus, and an enslaved man named Revocatus; all were catechumens (Christians being instructed in the faith but not yet baptized).
-To this group of five was added a sixth, Saturus, who voluntarily went before the magistrate and proclaimed himself a Christian.
+To this group of five was added a sixth, Saturus, who voluntarily went before the magistrate and proclaimed himself to be Christian.
 Perpetua's first-person narrative was published posthumously as part of the Passion.

 Imprisonment

 Perpetua's account opens with conflict between her and her father, who desires that she recant her belief.
 Perpetua refuses, and is soon baptized before being moved to prison.
 Perpetua was imprisoned in Carthage in the days leading up to her martyrdom.
 She described these days and what she endured in her diary.

-Perpetua described the physical and emotional torments that she suffered in the prison leading up to her martyrdom.
+Perpetua described the physical and emotional torments that she suffered in the prison leading up to her martyrdom or death.
 Perpetua suffered physically due to the heat, rough prison guards, and the cessation of regular breastfeeding.
 Perpetua also described how the prison conditions improved after she was able to bribe the guards so that she and the other martyrs were moved to another part of the prison, with her infant.
 Her physical torment was also eased after she was able to breastfeed her child.
 Perpetua described bodily ailments in detail and the most common in her narrative was the cycle of pain and relief she would feel in her breasts.

 At the encouragement of her brother, Perpetua asks for and receives a vision, in which she climbs a dangerous ladder to which various weapons are attached.
 At the foot of a ladder is a serpent, which is faced first by Saturus and later by Perpetua.
 The serpent does not harm her, and she ascends to a garden.
 At the conclusion of her dream, Perpetua realizes that the martyrs will suffer.

 The day before her martyrdom, Perpetua envisions herself defeating a savage Egyptian and interprets this to mean that she would have to do battle not merely with wild beasts, but with the Devil as well.